-The first recorded mention of the construction of Skyline Drive was by William C. Gregg, a member of the Southern Appalachian National Park Committee who suggested the idea of a "ridge road" to L. Ferdinand Zerkel, a member of the Board of Shenandoah Valley, Inc., during his five-day visit to Skyland.
+The first recorded mention of the construction of Skyline Drive was by William C. Gregg, a member of the Southern Appalachian National Park Committee.
+He suggested the idea of a “ridge road” to L. Ferdinand Zerkel, a member of the Board of Shenandoah Valley, Inc., during his five-day visit to Skyland.
 The idea ended up incorporated into the recommendations of the Committee.

 Length: 105.5 miles from Front Royal to Rockfish Gap